-The temperature sensors from Disruptive Technologies offers excellent accuracy, very good long-term stability, and continuous liveliness checks without any need for re-calibration in most use-cases.
+The temperature sensors from Disruptive Technologies offer excellent accuracy, excellent long-term stability, and continuous liveliness checks without any need for re-calibration in most use cases.

-- The sensor reports to the cloud several times per hour which makes it easy to spot and replace broken or misplaced sensors
+- The sensor reports several times per hour to the cloud, making it easy to spot and replace broken or misplaced sensors.

 Accuracy over time

 The temperature sensor from Disruptive Technologies is calibrated at manufacturing.
 Re-calibration is in many cases not required due to the excellent long-term stability of the Disruptive Technologies sensor, as shown in the graph below.

 The temperature measurement unit in the sensor is based on CMOS technology.
 It is an industry-leading, fully integrated solution with excellent long-term stability.
 This is achieved by integrating the sensing element, readout electronics, and calibration on a single integrated circuit with a digital interface.